qemu/qemu/docs/system/deprecated.rst

 of QEMU.
 Support for this CPU was removed from the upstream Linux kernel in 2018, and has also been dropped from glibc.

+``ppc64abi32`` CPUs (since 5.2.0)
+'''''''''''''''''''''''''''''''''

+The ``ppc64abi32`` architecture has a number of issues which regularly trip up our CI testing and is suspected to be quite broken.
+For that reason the maintainers strongly suspect no one actually uses it.

 Related binaries
 ----------------